-JSON object · Cloudflare Firewall Rules docs
+JSON object

 String

-|The RFC 3339 timestamp when the list was last modified
+|The RFC 3339 timestamp when the list was last modified.

-|Read only
+|Read only.

 List item object structure and properties

-A fully populated rules list item JSON object has the following structure:
+A fully populated JSON object for an IP List item has the following structure:

 }